maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/APPENDIX_DYNAMICS.md

 Operational interpretation:

 - local stability can exist without the system being globally gradient-driven;

-- retained operational continuity is dynamically maintained rather than simply minimized through a single scalar potential.
+- retained operational continuity is dynamically maintained rather than simply minimized through a single scalar potential;

----
+- Lyapunov analysis supports local boundedness analysis, but does not replace the EDS criterion C(t) > P(t).

 ## 8. Absence of Self-Sustained Oscillations in the Base Formulation